eclypse-org/eclypse/docs/source/overview/advanced/emulation/messaging.rst

 ECLYPSE also provides a REST-style communication interface for services.
 This mode models service interaction using HTTP-like semantics and is better suited for stateless, loosely coupled communication patterns.

-To use this, your service must subclass :class:`~eclypse_core.remote.communication.rest.interface.EclypseREST`.
+To use this, your service must subclass :class:`~eclypse.remote.communication.rest.interface.EclypseREST`.
 Each instance exposes a REST interface, backed by a Ray actor, which handles remote requests.

 @endpoint() decorator
 ~~~~~~~~~~~~~~~~~~~~~